cs230-stanford/website-2019-spring/blog/namedentity.md

     return F.log_softmax(s, dim=1)   # dim: batch_size*batch_max_len x num_tags
 ```

-The embedding layer augments an extra dimension to our input which then has shape (batch_size, batch_max_len, embedding_dim).
-We run it through the LSTM which gives an output for each token of length lstm_hidden_dim.
-In the next step, we open up the 3D Variable and reshape it such that we get the hidden state for each token, i.e. the new dimension is (batch_size*batch_max_len, lstm_hidden_dim).
-Here the -1 is implicitly inferred to be equal to batch_size*batch_max_len.
+The embedding layer augments an extra dimension to our input which then has shape `(batch_size, batch_max_len, embedding_dim)`.
+We run it through the LSTM which gives an output for each token of length `lstm_hidden_dim`.
+In the next step, we open up the 3D Variable and reshape it such that we get the hidden state for each token, i.e. the new dimension is `(batch_size*batch_max_len, lstm_hidden_dim)`.
+Here the `-1` is implicitly inferred to be equal to `batch_size*batch_max_len`.
 The reason behind this reshaping is that the fully connected layer assumes a 2D input, with one example along each row.

-After the reshaping, we apply the fully connected layer which gives a vector of NUM_TAGS for each token in each sentence.
+After the reshaping, we apply the fully connected layer which gives a vector of `NUM_TAGS` for each token in each sentence.
 The output is a log_softmax over the tags for each token.
 We use log_softmax since it is numerically more stable than first taking the softmax and then the log.

 All that is left is to compute the loss.
-But there’s a catch- we can’t use a torch.nn.loss function straight out of the box because that would add the loss from the PAD tokens as well.
+But there’s a catch- we can’t use a `torch.nn.loss` function straight out of the box because that would add the loss from the `PAD` tokens as well.
 Here’s where the power of PyTorch comes into play- we can write our own custom loss function!

 ## **Writing a Custom Loss Function**

-In the section on preparing batches, we ensured that the labels for the PAD tokens were set to -1.
-We can leverage this to filter out the PAD tokens when we compute the loss.
+In the section on preparing batches, we ensured that the labels for the `PAD` tokens were set to `-1`.
+We can leverage this to filter out the `PAD` tokens when we compute the loss.
 Let us see how:

 ```python
 def loss_fn(outputs, labels):